AUBURN FIRE-RESCUE DEPARTMENT

-The Town of Auburn's open air burning season is from January 15th to May 1st annually.
+In accordance with State Law, open air burning season is from January 15th to May 1st annually.
+These dates are set by the Department of Environmental Protection (DEP) with the objective of minimizing air quality impacts.
+The DEP will prohibit open air burning on days when adverse weather conditions are forecast.
 Permits must be obtained at Fire Headquarters, 47 Auburn St. between normal business hours, 8 - 4, 7 days a week.
-The fee for the permit is $10.00 and is valid for 2 days between the hours of 10:00 am and 4:00 pm.
+The fee for the permit is $10.00 and is valid for the season.
+You must receive permission from the Fire Rescue Department on a daily basis to burn between the hours of 10:00 am and 4:00 pm.
 A list of the rules and regulations for burning will be handed out when you obtain the permit.
 The Fire Chief does have the right to not allow burning on a particular day, or end the burning season early depending on weather conditions.
 For more information related to the open air burning season please contact us at 508-832-7800.

 UNDERSTANDING FIRE DANGER